 Comparing leadership and management

-Each pair represents extreme ends of a continuum and is grouped into five categories:
+Each pair represents the extreme ends of a continuum and is grouped into five categories:

-- Governance – leadership uses influence and conflict to act decisively, while management uses authority, avoids conflict, and acts responsibly.
+Leadership uses to influence and conflict to act decisively, while management uses authority, avoids conflict, and acts responsibly.

 In general, however, most will tend to favor one approach over the other.

 What’s more critical, management or leadership?

 Leadership might be more critical than management for smaller organizations focused on achieving ambitious goals.

 Indeed, at that level, startups operate with strong leaders who can carry the whole team thanks to their vision.

 Leadership is still essential when organizations get more extensive, and their success is based on enabling more people to work together.

 However, management becomes critical.